codecrafters-io/build-your-own-redis/stage_descriptions/streams-07-yp1.md

 In this stage, you'll extend support for `XRANGE` to allow querying using `-`.

-### Using XRANGE with -
+### Using `XRANGE` with `-`

-In the previous stage, we saw that `XRANGE` takes `start` and `end` as arguments.

-In addition to accepting an explicit entry ID, `start` can also be specified as `-`.
-When `-` is used, `XRANGE` retrieves entries from the beginning of the stream.
+In the `XRANGE` command, the start argument can be specified as `-` to retrieve entries from the very beginning of the stream.
+This provides a simple way to get a range of entries starting from the first one without needing to know its ID.

-Here's an example of how that works.
+Here's an example of how that works:

 ```bash
 $ redis-cli XADD some_key 1526985054069-0 temperature 36 humidity 95
 "1526985054069-0"

 $ redis-cli XADD some_key 1526985054079-0 temperature 37 humidity 94
 "1526985054079-0"

 $ redis-cli XRANGE some_key - 1526985054079
 1) 1) 1526985054069-0
    2) 1) temperature